gaurav7gaur/tf-code/README.md

 # tf-code
-Terrafrom code for 3-tier application
+Terrafrom code for 3-tier application based on Virtual Machines